Andriotto Financial Services

 9 Actual system proven in operational environment The actual system or model is successfully deployed for multiple missions by end-users

 Many products go through the various stages of the TRL scale during their life cycle.
-Interactions might be needed between the various Levels, especially during the development phase – but not limited to that.
+Interactions might be needed between the various Levels, especially during the development phase.
+However, they are not limited to that.

-The TRL is an effective method to indicate the stage of development of a product thus determining its readiness to be presented to customers and launch on the market.
+The TRL is an effective method to indicate the stage of development of a product.
+Thus, it determines if the product is ready to be presented to customers and introduced into the market.

 The “Valley of Death”: what is it?

-In order to allow a technology to move from the research stage to the development stage and, finally, to the deployment stage, addressing the TRL scale is required.
+In order to allow a technology to move from research to development stage, and then to deployment stage, addressing the TRL scale is required.

-The term ‘Valley of Death’ represents the TRL span from 4 through to 7, where neither academia nor the private sector prioritize investment.
-Consequently, many technologies, albeit promising, do not reach the needed maturity for deployment.
+The term “Valley of Death” represents the TRL span from Level 4 to Level 7.
+Here, neither academia nor the private sector prioritise investment.
+Consequently, many technologies, albeit promising, do not reach the maturity that deployment requires.

 In order to overcome this issue, collaboration is advised.
-It is recommended to ask consulting to valid companies that have experience in the sector and that deal especially with assisting companies in the development of their projects.
+One recommendation is to consult companies with experience in the field and that assist other companies with project development.

-Andriotto Financial Service prides itself on various successes throughout the years, where the company has assisted many projects to obtain the funding needed in order to launch the final product or innovative idea on the market through European Grants.
-Currently, AFS is selecting companies, projects, startups and innovative ideas to access the fundings put at disposal by the EIC Accelerator through the Horizon Europe programme.
+Andriotto Financial Services prides itself on various successes throughout the years.
+AFS has assisted many projects to obtain the funding needed to launch final products or innovative ideas on the market through European Grants.
+Currently, AFS is selecting companies, projects, start-ups and innovative ideas to access the fundings that the EIC Accelerator makes available through the Horizon Europe programme.

 Is the TRL scale important for Horizon Europe?